Abortion ruling prompts variety of reactions from states

 Effect of Supreme Court ruling: Arkansas has a law it enacted in 2019 that bans nearly all abortions now that Roe is overturned.
 That ban, along with the outright ban that’s been blocked by a federal judge, only allows exceptions to protect the life of the mother in a medical emergency.
 Hutchinson has said he thinks bans should include rape and incest exceptions, but he has not called on the Legislature to add those to either of the bans.

-What’s next: Hours after Friday’s ruling, Attorney General Leslie Rutledge signed certification that Roe had been overturned.
+What’s next: Hours after the U.S. Supreme Court ruling, Attorney General Leslie Rutledge signed certification that Roe had been overturned.
 That certification allows the state’s “trigger ban” to take effect immediately.
 The only exception in that ban is to protect the life of the mother in a medical emergency.
 The Legislature isn’t scheduled to meet until January, but Hutchinson is considering calling a special session to take up tax relief proposals.
-The Republican governor said Friday he does not plan on asking lawmakers to consider adding rape and incest exceptions to the state’s ban.
+The Republican governor said he does not plan on asking lawmakers to consider adding rape and incest exceptions to the state’s ban.

 ———